 A good cast iron pan is a must for roasting veggies

-You might think that roasting veggies entails nothing more than chucking in a pan and shoving in the oven.
+You might think that roasting veggies entail nothing more than chucking in a pan and shoving in the oven.
 But it is a little more than that.
 Often, it is important to use the right pan and the right temperature.
 Because you want your veggies to roast and get those beautiful charred bits, be a bit dry on the outside but still juicy and full of flavour.
-The most important thing is that you don’t want them to stew and get mushy.
+The most important thing is that you don't want them to stew and get mushy.

 In recent years, I have completely eliminated non-stick coated bakeware, opting to bake in cast iron, enamelware, carbon steel or aluminized steel instead.
 Having recently bought this big beautiful Staub cast iron pan, I thought it was perfect for perfecting my miso roasted carrot recipe.
-This cast iron pan is 13 inches wide and has a 3 litre capacity, so perfect for roasting upto 1.5 kilos of carrots.
+This cast iron pan is 13 inches wide and has a 3-litre capacity, so perfect for roasting up to 1.5 kilos of carrots.

 Perfecting the art of perfectly roasted carrots